John Erskine, Earl of Mar (1675–1732)

-John Erskine, 23rd and 6th Earl of Mar and 1st Duke of Mar KT (1675 – May 1732), was a Scottish nobleman and a key figure in the Jacobite movement.
-He held the title of the 23rd Earl of Mar from the earldom's first creation and was the sixth earl in its seventh creation (of 1565).
-Erskine, often remembered for his political adaptability, navigated the complex and shifting landscape of early 18th-century British politics.
+John Erskine, Earl of Mar, KT (1675 – May 1732), was a Scottish politician who was a key figure in the Jacobite movement.
+He held the title of the 23rd Earl of Mar from the earldom's first creation and was the sixth earl in the title's seventh creation.
+Erskine has been noted as a politically savvy statesman who was adept at navigating the landscape of early 18th-century British politics.

-As the eldest son of Charles, the 22nd and 5th Earl of Mar, Erskine inherited estates that were facing financial challenges.
-In 1714, following the ascension of George I, he found himself without official office and subsequently championed the Jacobite cause.
-He raised an army to contest the Hanoverian rule, leading his forces at the Battle of Sheriffmuir in November 1715.
-Despite having a numerical advantage, the battle concluded inconclusively.
-After the subsequent event at Fetteresso, Erskine sought refuge in France, where he spent his remaining years.
+The eldest son of Charles Erskine, Earl of Mar, Erskine inherited estates mired in financial difficulties.
+In 1714, following the accession of George I, he found himself without an official position and subsequently championed the Jacobite cause.
+He raised an army to contest Hanoverian rule, commanding it against a government army at the Battle of Sheriffmuir in November 1715.
+Despite having a numerical advantage, the battle proved to be a strategic defeat.
+After suffering another defeat at Fetteresso, Erskine sought refuge in France, where he spent the remainder of his life.

-Mar's involvement in the Jacobite uprising led to a Writ of Attainder for treason in 1716, a mark of his deep commitment to his cause.
-This attainder was posthumously reversed in 1824.
-Erskine died at Aachen in exile in 1732, leaving behind a legacy intertwined with the turbulent and transformative history of Scotland and the United Kingdom during the early 18th century.
+Mar's involvement in the Jacobite uprising led to a writ of attainder against him for treason in 1716, though it was posthumously reversed in 1824.
+Erskine died in exile in 1732 in Aachen.
+His legacy has been associated with historical and political developments in Scotland during the early 18th century.